lolbat/What-is-wrong-blog/content/posts/Watching Black Panther.md

 The story of Wakanda and Namor's people going to war is really something that could have been developed more and even though Black Panther: Wakanda Forever is a long movie it still isn't long enough to build up a complex political situation and then have it unravel in a meaningful way.

 All in all though it was a very fun movie to watch and I'd certainly watch it again if only to see Tenoch Mejía chew up the scenery as Namor.

+So I do have a significant issue with the movie but it is really unrelated to the cast and even the story but is a more complicated issue about the artificial division between spirituality and science that you see far too often in movies and TV.

+## Spoilers Ahoy!

+At the beginning of the movie Shuri and her mother Ramonda discuss Ramonda's sense that she has felt the presence of T'Challa while she was in the forest.
+Shuri dismisses it as sentimental nonsense.
+Shuri is portrayed early on in the film as rejecting the roll of Black Panther as unnecessary.
+She wants to build new tech to help defend Wakanda.
+Shuri is portrayed as being unable to process her grief and emotions as part of her lack of spirituality.

+Namor is primarily a lever to push Shuri into becoming Black Panther and overcoming her scientific bias.
+The heart-shaped herbs that are a part of the process of becoming Black Panther work because it opens the recipient up to the power of all previous Black Panthers.
+It is a religious experience.

+This artificial dichotomy is only possible if you subscribe to a traditional idea of what spirituality is and how it is expressed.
+Shuri is steeped in Wakandan culture and she should believe, or accept as a fact, that the Blank Panthers have a connection to the previous holders of the title.
+She can do that and still be a scientist.
+She can do that and still be able to deal with her grief. x